census-instrumentation/opencensus-specs/stats/DataAggregation.md

 A View is defined from the following:
 * `name`: a string by which the View will be referred to, e.g. "rpc_latency".
 Names MUST be unique within the library.
-* `description`: a free format descriptive string, e.g. "RPC counts for last minute and hour"
+* `description`: a free format descriptive string, e.g. "RPC latency distribution".
 * `Measure`: the Measure to which this view is applied.
 * `columns`: an array of tag keys.
 These values associated with tags of this name form the basis by which individual stats will be aggregated (one aggregation per unique tag value).
 If none are